 Lower 9th ward wall.Add to Cart Add to Lightbox Download

 1 June, 2006.
 Lower 9th Ward, New Orleans, Louisiana.
 First day of hurricane season.
-Wishful thinking on cleared ground beside the massive, 4,000 ft long, $34 million flood wall, rebuilt by Cajun Contractors for the Army Corps of Engineers is almost complete and stands, in theory, ready to protect the devastated Lower 9th Ward from the Inner Harbor Navigational Canal.
+An armed security guard stands watch over Army Corps engineers and contractors who have been threatened as they rebuild the 4,000 ft long, $34 million flood wall, rebuilt by Cajun Contractors for the Army Corps of Engineers is almost complete and stands, in theory, ready to protect the devastated Lower 9th Ward from the Inner Harbor Navigational Canal.
 Photographed is the area where a huge barge smashed through the original flood wall, where a tidal wave of water rushed through, devastating the area where so many people died.

 - Charlie Varley +1 786 368 3168 SIPA Press, New York.
 1800 989 7472 SIPA Press, Paris. +33 147 43 4707 varlepix.com

 - 5100x3539 / 1.2MB

 louisiana usa america american americana hurricane katrina lower 9th ward inner harbor navigational canal closure structure dam barrier concrete wall block workers contractors contractor money lots expensive engineering engineers army corps water flood prevention massive storm surge protection protect cajun security guard armed

 - Contained in galleries